 According to a recent survey, most Americans believe that moving is the most stressful event they’ve ever experienced.
 To make matters more complicated, people often decide to move because of a major life change, such as getting married, changing jobs or starting/graduating from school.
 While there’s no way to completely take the hassle out of moving to a new city or home, you can make the process a whole lot less stressful.
 In this article, we’ll share our favorite tips on how to make moving easier on the nerves, whether you’re in the packing stages or trying to adjust to your new city.

 Moving requires months of detailed planning and coordination.
 Last-minute complications can make the process even more stressful.
-While there are plenty of ways you can keep your anxiety levels to a minimum, here are a few of the most effective.

 Your to-do list and timeline will serve as the blueprint for a smooth transition out of your home.
 Create a detailed checklist that lists every key task, such as making a down payment or storing a vehicle, with a specific date attached to each.
 Here are some other important items you won’t want to miss: